samsonnyakomba90/End-to-End-Azure-Data-Engineering-Project/README.md

 Ingested data from HTTP sources into ADLS.

-Built ADF pipelines for scheduled data movement and orchestration.
+Built ADF Dynamic pipelines for scheduled data movement and orchestration.

-Developed Databricks notebooks for data cleansing, aggregation, and transformations using PySpark.
+Actvities(GetMetadata, Foreach, If condition) Developed Databricks notebooks for data cleansing, aggregation, and transformations using PySpark.
+Managed vs External Tables
+Delta Lake , Delta Live Tables
 Stored transformed data into curated zones in ADLS.